Back to overview

 Duration

-Eighteen to 24 months for the intermediate apprenticeship, 24 months for the paralegal apprenticeship and six years for the solicitor apprenticeship.
-It takes four years on average to qualify as a legal executive.
+Eighteen to 24 months for the intermediate apprenticeship, 24 months for the paralegal apprenticeship, six years for the solicitor apprenticeship and around 32 months for

 Undergraduate degrees usually last three to four years.